rstudio/rstudio-conf-2022-program/advanced-r/summarizing-projects-to-setting-tags.md

 talk_id: 22103
 talk_slug: summarizing-projects-to-setting-tags
 talk_type: regular
+talk_tags: [programming, recreational, tool]
 session_slug: advanced-r
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: From summarizing projects to setting tags, uses of parsing R files
+talk_title: "From summarizing projects to setting tags, uses of parsing R files"
 # A short version of the title, suitable for small displays
 talk_title_short: From summarizing projects to setting tags, uses of parsing R files
 # A link to your talk's materials, when ready